YeshMeAin/cowcow/README.md

 # cowcow
-A CLI package for useful development scripts
+A CLI package for bash management and configuration